pavoljuhas/vim-python-setup/README.md

-Install vim-pathogen and that copy this tree to the ~/.vim/bundle directory.
+Install [vim-pathogen](https://github.com/tpope/vim-pathogen) and than clone this project to your `~/.vim/bundle` directory.